drinkjava2/jSqlBox/README.md

  public static class Customer3 extends Customer{
    { setOnlyKeep(customerID);
-     setOnlyKeep(newAddress);  //only field "customerID" and "newAddress" are kept, other fields are not visible }
+     setOnlyKeep(newAddress); //only "customerID" and "newAddress" are kept, other fields are not visible }
 }
 ```